microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

 # 0001 Test Platform Architecture

 ## Summary
-This document outlines the architecture of Visual Studio Test Platform.
+This document outlines the architecture of the Visual Studio Test Platform.
 It covers the core components and the runner.

 ## Motivation